bane9/RISCVBox/README.md

   -k, --kernel <KERNEL>  Path to Linux kernel image [default: ] -m, --memory <MEMORY>  Memory size in MiB [default: 64]
-      --nographic        Disable the graphical output (only output to console) -w, --width <WIDTH>    Width of the graphical output in pixels [default: 800] -h, --height <HEIGHT>  Height of the graphical output in pixels [default: 600] -s, --scale <SCALE>    Scale factor for the graphical output (1, 2, 4, 8, 16, 32) [default: 1] -h, --help             Print help
+      --nographic        Disable the graphical output (only output to console) --width <WIDTH>    Width of the graphical output in pixels [default: 800] --height <HEIGHT>  Height of the graphical output in pixels [default: 600] -s, --scale <SCALE>    Scale factor for the graphical output (1, 2, 4, 8, 16, 32) [default: 1] -h, --help             Print help
   -V, --version          Print version